Verbs which are always transitive:

 * lie (lied), lie (lay/lain)

 Intransitive verbs do not take an object.
-The verbs are typically followed by a phrase.
+Oftentimes, the verbs are typically followed by a phrase.

 · His back garden abounds with weeds.
 (Weeds is not an object; with weeds is a prepositional phrase.)

 · They arrive at the airport as the sun rises.
 (At the airport is a prepositional phrase.
-The two verbs do not need to have an object.)
+The two verbs arrive and rises do not need to have an object.)

 · While the parents are praying, the baby is crying.